Associate Professor

 research content

-I am researching criminal negligence theory.
-Negligence is defined as a violation of the duty of care, but the nature of the duty of care is not necessarily clear.
-Therefore, I am focusing on the connection with foreseeability in determining the standard of duty of care.
-In particular, I am interested in how we should consider the standard of duty of care required of doctors, who have higher knowledge and abilities than the average person, and also when new technologies and methods can be required as a duty of care.
-In addition, since my research began with a case that combined both medical malpractice and drug-related injuries, I have also been interested in medical law, bioethics, and research ethics in the context of medical research, in particular.
+I am researching the theory of criminal negligence.
+Negligence is defined as a breach of the duty of care, but the substance of the duty of care is not always clear.
+Therefore, I am focusing on the relationship between the criteria for determining the duty of care and foreseeability.
+In particular, I am interested in how to consider the criteria for the duty of care required of physicians, who possess higher knowledge and abilities than the average person, and also when new technologies and methods become required to be observed as part of the duty of care.
+Furthermore, since the initial basis of my research was a case that combined both medical malpractice and drug-induced harm, I have also been interested in and researching medical law and bioethics, especially research ethics in the context of medical research.

 Subjects in charge